-In January 2021, the GVN approved the Ministry of Finance's (MOF) proposal to reform the food safety and quality inspection for imported goods to improve clearance procedures and facilitate trade.
-In April 2021, the General Directorate of Vietnam Customs (GDVC) published a draft Decree regulating a reformed specialized inspection scheme of food safety and quality for imported goods (Specialized Inspection (SI) Decree).
+In January 2021, the GVN issued Decision 38/QD-TTg to approve the Ministry of Finance (MOF)'s project to reform the food safety and quality inspection for imported goods to improve clearance procedures and facilitate trade.
+In April 2021, the General Directorate of Vietnam Customs (GDVC) published a draft Decree establishing a reformed specialized inspection scheme of food safety and quality for imported goods (Specialized Inspection (SI) Decree).
 The draft Decree covered both imported foods and agricultural products and integrated the self-declaration (for food safety) and conformity announcement (for quality inspection) into the registration for import inspection.
-That resulted in revisions and the replacement of certain parts of Decree 15 on Food Safety and the Decrees guiding the Law on Quality of Goods and Products.
+That resulted in a set of proposals on revision and replacement of certain parts of Decree 15 on Food Safety and the Decrees guiding the Law on Quality of Goods and Products.
 Vietnam notified this draft Decree to WTO members as G/SPS/N/VNM/122 and G/TBT/N/VNM/194 in July 2021.
-In February 2022, the GVN required MOF to review the role of Customs in the new inspection model and requested MOF to work with line Ministries to integrate registration procedures for specialized inspection into the National Single Web Portal.
-As of May 2022, GDVC stated that the SI Decree is still pending for MOF's review.
-Post continues to monitor and report on the development of this Decree.
+In February 2022, the GVN required MOF to review the role of Customs in the new inspection model and requested MOF to continue working with line Ministries to integrate registration procedures for specialized inspection into the National Single Web Portal.